-Addressing the miscalculation of victims is not just a matter of numbers.
-Documentation is a large process in which the identities of victims are collect in order to know their names, place of origin. participation in the conflict -especially to know whether they were combatants or civilians- and other useful information to contextualize the participation of individuals on the war.
-In the other hand, interpretations valuable are to comprehend the background and conditions by which the armed conflict happened.
+Addressing the miscalculation of victims is matter of numbers. iust а Documentation is a large process in which the identities of victims are collect in order to know their names, place of origin. participation in the conflict -especially to know whether they were combatants or civilians- and other useful information to contextualize the participation individuals on the war.
+In the other hand, interpretations are valuable comprehend the background and conditions by which the armed conflict happened.
 Thus a conflict on how it is understood can drive to create narratives to justify human right violations and/or to lead to misreading of events and why they occurred.

 On the 2000 Declaration of the Homeland War, the Croatian parliament qualified its army participation during the conflict as "just, legitimate, aimed at defending and freeing, and not an aggressive, conquering war in any respect, a war in which the country defended its territory from Serb aggression within internationally recognized borders".475 Later on 2005, the Parliament founded the Croatian Homeland War and Documentation Center.
 This institution was given the responsibility to research and publish on "the causes of the eruption, the cause, the duration, and the end of the war".
-Finally in 2006, it was adopted the Declaration of Operation which also honored Storm the
+Finally in 2006, it was adopted the Declaration of